Jonathan Kodjia returns to seal record for Aston Villa | Goal.com

 Jonathan Kodjia returns to seal record for Aston Villa

-Jonathan Kodjia's strike ensured Aston Villa defeated Millwall, thus, sealing a record for the club’s longest winning run.
+Jonathan Kodjia's strike ensured Aston Villa defeated Millwall and set a record for the club’s longest winning run.

 The Cote d’Ivoire international had been absent from Dean Smith's squad in the last two games with a rib injury, but, as expected, returned for Easter Monday's clash.

-Tammy Abraham's shoulder injury in the last game against Bolton Wanderers saw Kodjia lead the line for the hosts, and he scored the winning goal on the half-hour mark.
+Tammy Abraham's shoulder injury in the last game against Bolton Wanderers saw Kodjia lead the line for the hosts, and he scored the only goal of the match on the half-hour mark.

 The 29-year-old forward got to the end of a low Anwar El Ghazi cross to grab the all-important strike.

-Villa have now broken a 106-year record with a 10th win on the bounce; a run that has solidified their push for Premier League promotion, via play-off.
+Villa have now broken a 106-year record with a 10th win on the bounce; a run that has solidified their push for Premier League promotion via the play-offs.

-This season, the 29-year-old has scored eight times in 37 league appearances for the fifth-placed side.
+This season, the 29-year-old has scored eight times in 37 league appearances the Birmingham club.

-Kodjia's Cote d’Ivoire will compete in the Africa Cup of Nations this summer.
+Meanwhile, Kodjia's Cote d’Ivoire team will compete in the Africa Cup of Nations in Egypt in June and July.

-The Elephants find themselves in Group D, alongside Morocco, South Africa and Namibia.
+The Elephants have been drawn in Group D, alongside Morocco, South Africa and Namibia.